PTSD is a mental health condition affecting many U.S. military members, but specific treatment options for veterans are available.

 Anyone looking to find help for a veteran with PTSD should consider therapy options like:

-- Cognitive Processing Therapy (CPT): A therapy that helps the veteran understand how their trauma changed their thoughts and feelings so they can process and reframe their experiences in a healthier way
+- Cognitive Processing Therapy (CPT): A therapy that helps veterans understand how their trauma changed their thoughts and feelings so they can process and reframe their experiences in a healthier way

-- Prolonged Exposure: A talk therapy focused on the veteran repeating details about the trauma and visiting upsetting places until they are no longer distressing
+- Prolonged Exposure: A talk therapy focused on veterans repeating details about the trauma and visiting upsetting places until they no longer find them distressing

 - Eye Movement Desensitization and Reprocessing (EMDR): EMDR for PTSD in veterans is a therapy that combines talking about the trauma with eye movement or tapping to help the brain process the traumatic memories more effectively

-Medications for PTSD in veterans may be used in combination with therapy or alone as a way to reduce and resolve symptoms.
-A psychiatrist or other prescriber can offer several medications that help to increase the amount of two chemicals called serotonin and norepinephrine in the brain.
+Medications for PTSD in veterans may be used with therapy or alone to reduce and resolve symptoms.
+A psychiatrist or other prescriber can offer several medications that help increase the amount of serotonin and norepinephrine in the brain.
 Common medications for PTSD include:

 - Sertraline (Zoloft)